wangguohao-github/project_gazebo_aruco/README.md

 git clone https://github.com/ucl-delta/project_gazebo_aruco.git
 ```

-To build and/or run the container run the script
+To build and/or run the container, run the following script

-This container is based on Ubuntu 22.04, ROS2 Humble and Ignition Gazebo Fortress

 ```
 ./docker/docker_start.bash
 ```
 After building for a while, this will drop you inside the docker container.

+This container is based on Ubuntu 22.04, ROS2 Humble and Ignition Gazebo Fortress.
 The container will have live mounted this project into `/ros2/project_gazebo_aruco` so that any changes made to this repository outside of the container will be reflected inside.

 Inside the container, navigate to that repository and run the example.